 Do you know why native wildflowers are attractive to Monarch Butterfly and Bumble Bees?
 Which grass can store carbon dioxide and thus help fight climate change?
 For the month of June, we’ll be helping everyone explore biodiversity by sharing some interesting facts (on Facebook and Twitter) about native wildflowers, grasses, and wildlife in Canada.

 There are also many ways to help protect and support biodiversity locally:

 1. Try planting native wildflowers at home: This will support pollinators, provide habitat to animals, and create a beautiful view.
 Wildflowers and grasses attract pollinators like bees, birds, butterflies, and insects, and there are many native plant species to choose from (check out Sheridan’s Wildflower Garden and Medicine Wheel Garden) that will thrive in conditions suited to different spaces.

-2. Celebrate biodiversity through joining the conversation around themed days this month:
+2. Celebrate biodiversity through joining the conversation around themed days, for example:

-- June 22nd-28th is National Pollinator Week: Help support pollinators by planting native wildflowers, or observe pollinators in greenspaces during a walk.
+- June 19-25 is National Pollinator Week: Help support pollinators by planting native wildflowers, or observe pollinators in greenspaces during a walk.
 Join the conversation using #pollinatorweek and learn from others about pollinators.

 Connect with us through social media or firstname.lastname@example.org to let us know how you’re exploring biodiversity this month, and what you’ve been able to identify!